-One of the many perks of staying at a Universal Orlando deluxe on-site hotel is the chance to enjoy the amenities at all three deluxe hotels.
-Universal sometimes refers to staying on-site as staying at a “12-diamond” hotel, because guests have access to three “four-diamond” properties (the deluxe properties are Portofino Bay Hotel, Hard Rock Hotel, and Royal Pacific Resort).
-With this benefit, you can take a break from the theme park craziness by strolling the immaculate resort grounds, feasting in all the fantastic restaurants, or, in our case, taking a dip in any one of the luscious on-site hotel pools.
+One of the many perks of staying at a Universal Orlando hotel is the chance to enjoy the amenities at its first six resorts, no matter whether they fall in the category of being premier (Portofino Bay Hotel, Hard Rock Hotel, and Royal Pacific Resort), preferred (Sapphire Falls Resort), or prime value (Cabana Bay Beach Resort and Aventura Hotel).
+(The value tier, where Endless Summer Resort – Surfside Inn and Suites and Dockside Inn and Suites sit, is excluded from this amenity-sharing.)
+With this benefit, you can take a break from the theme-park craziness by strolling the hotels’ immaculate grounds, feasting in all their fantastic restaurants, or, in our case, taking a dip in any one of their nine luscious pools.

 Pool-hopping to Royal Pacific Resort

 We checked in to Royal Pacific Resort early Monday morning and proceeded to Universal Studios Florida.
 After a full day of touring the park while waiting for our room to be available, we were ready to spend the evening by the pool.

 What a wonderful pool by which to relax!
 We found the Royal Pacific pool vibe to be the most tropical (though Sapphire Falls Resort’s comes in a close second), and it offered both ice water and citrus-infused ice water in multiple locations.
 It was lovely to be able to get a cup of cold water so simply.
 There is a small zero-entry area near a delightfully enclosed toddler pool and sandcastle-building site.
 The chairs across from the sloped entry are seated in sand, but most of the area’s chairs were on concrete.
 My kids quickly found the volleyball net stretched across a gooseneck in the pool.
 They played water volleyball for hours with a variety of different opponents.